 To help pay for law school, he worked in 1966 as a summer intern in the state Attorney General's Office and sold Fuller brushes evening and weekends.
 While cashing a Fuller Brush check at the Dexter-Horton branch of Seattle-First National Bank, he became enamored of the teller, Ann Carol Werelius, a Queen Anne High graduate and "a beautiful, blue-eyed blonde" (Levine).
 He asked her for a date and they were married in December 1967.
 She completed work on a degree in art education, magna cum laude, at the University of Maryland, while Revelle was at the Pentagon.
-They have two children: Lisa, born in 1972, and Robin, born in 1975.
+They had two children: Lisa, born in 1972, and Robin, born in 1975.
 His wife "has always been supportive, but politics has never been her first choice.
 She likes her privacy," Revelle said.

 Entering Politics in the Vietnam Era

 When he mustered for his obligatory military duty in August 1967, he lucked out again.
-The Vietnam War had escalated and war protests were attracting hundreds of thousands across the country, but Randy landed in the Pentagon, on the staff of Defense Secretary Robert McNamara (b.
-1916) as an editor.
+The Vietnam War had escalated and war protests were attracting hundreds of thousands across the country, but Randy landed in the Pentagon, on the staff of Defense Secretary Robert McNamara (1916-2009) as an editor.
 "McNamara believed in clear writing," Revelle said.
 "I had access to all major decisions.
 It was a fascinating job."

 When he returned to civilian life in April 1970, he approached Senator Henry M. "Scoop" Jackson (1912-1983) for a job on his staff.
 Revelle's father and Jackson had attended law school together.
 He was a family friend and Randy had worked as a summer intern for Jackson in 1965.
 Jackson suggested Revelle "get into politics" and run for public office.
 He joined a Seattle law firm, Perkins, Coie, Stone, Olsen & Williams, but "was bored by the practice of law" and took Jackson's advice.

 He joined Choose an Effective City Council (CHECC), a group of young progressive reformers, and became its chairman in 1972.
 He worked on Jackson's campaigns for the U.S. Senate and the presidency to pay additional political dues.
-While flying home from the 1972 Democratic convention with fellow delegate Bernice Stern (b.
-1916), a King County Councilwoman, she encouraged him to run for the Seattle City Council seat held by George Cooley, a onetime CHECC member who had fallen out of favor with progressives.
+While flying home from the 1972 Democratic convention with fellow delegate Bernice Stern (1916-2007), a King County Councilwoman, she encouraged him to run for the Seattle City Council seat held by George Cooley, a onetime CHECC member who had fallen out of favor with progressives.
 (Of the mentors in his life, those "who had a major impact on whatever success I've had, on what I've learned," Revelle acknowledged "my father, Bernice Stern, [Seattle City Councilman] Sam Smith [1922-1995] -- a fantastic mentor -- and Jackson.")

 Revelle challenged Cooley in 1973 and hired as his campaign manager Duane Woods, a 22-year-old University of Washington political science student from Spokane.
 "He was a very talented young man and affordable," Revelle said.
 Woods's only experience: working on the political campaign of 1st Congressional District candidate Joel Pritchard, a liberal Republican (1925-1997).
 Revelle was endorsed by the Seattle Post-Intelligencer, The Seattle Times, Argus, and was the only candidate rated "outstanding" by the Municipal League of Seattle.
 In a rare, if not unprecedented defeat for a Seattle City Council incumbent, Revelle won -- by 14,000 votes.